 Best Bed Bug Products at a Glance

-Here is a quick comparison of our top five picks.
-Each product has been selected for a different purpose within a bed bug treatment programme, so the best choice for you depends on where you are in the process — whether you need immediate knockdown, long-term residual protection, prevention, or monitoring.
+Here is a quick comparison of our top four picks.
+Each product has been selected for a different purpose within a bed bug treatment programme, so the best choice for you depends on where you are in the process — whether you need immediate knockdown, residual powder protection, quick-kill convenience, or prevention.
 We go into full detail on every product below the table.

 | Product | Type | Best For | Price |